nebari-dev/nebari-docs/docs/docs/how-tos/How to install and configure Keycloak.md

 ![Keycloak group conda-store-manager form - role mappings tab focused with expanded client roles dropdown](/img/how-tos/keycloak_new_group2.png)

-In this example, the new group only has one mapped role, `conda_store_admin`; however it's possible to attached multiple **Client Roles** to a single group.
+In this example, the new group only has one mapped role, `conda_store_admin`; however, it's possible to attach multiple **Client Roles** to a single group.

 ![Keycloak group conda-store-manager form - role mappings tab focused ](/img/how-tos/keycloak_new_group3.png)